has2k1/scikit-misc-wheels/numpy-distutils/doc/source/dev/development_workflow.rst

 Pushing changes to the main repo
 ================================

-*This is only relevant if you have commit rights to the main NumPy repo.*
+*Requires commit rights to the main NumPy repo.*

 When you have a set of "ready" changes in a feature branch ready for NumPy's ``master`` or ``maintenance`` branches, you can push